chris-short/chrisshort.net/content/post/gitops-an-implementation-of-devops/index.md

 {{< carbon >}}

 *This post does not reflect the views of OpenGitOps or the GitOps Working Group.
-These are my opinions from year of experience in DevOps.*
+These are my opinions from years of experience in DevOps and in working with GitOps.*

 I realized the other day; I talk a lot about [GitOps](https://devopsish.com/tags/gitops/) in my newsletter, [DevOps'ish](https://devopsish.com/).
 But I haven't written much at all about it here or anywhere else.
 [There's a reason for that](https://www.youtube.com/playlist?list=PLaR6Rq6Z4IqfGCkI28cUMbNhPhsnj4nq3).
 But now is time to put some words on this site about GitOps and how I view it in relation to [DevOps](https://devopsish.com/what-is-devops/).